 The Department of Ob/Gyn has been approved for fellowship training in Complex Family Planning by the ACGME.
-The deadline for applications is May 1, 2023.
-The inaugural two-year fellowship program will begin in the 2024-2025 academic year.
+The inaugural two-year fellowship program began in the 2024-2025 academic year.

 About the Program